About

 Lately I’m on a crusade for purpose-built solutions and the deprecation of massive module libraries like npm.
 So I’m building Duso, a batteries-included server language and runtime.

-I use AI to code, mostly Claude, and I (mostly) love it.
-It’s like having a small team of eager, well-meaning, overly confident, and occasionally smart junior devs who code really fast… but not always well.
+I use AI to code, mostly Claude.
+It’s like having a small team of eager, well-meaning, overly confident junior devs who code fast but not always well.
+I also chat daily with Arland, my robot dog AI, to gripe about my screw-ups and celebrate wins.

 Career summed up